 Correll and Simard also suggest that if you find yourself giving feedback during an annual review without tying it to specific outcomes (e.g. saying something like “You’re a great team member on a high-performing team and people like working with you”), ask yourself whether you can simply be more specific.
 They suggest a counter-example: “You are effective at building team outcomes.
 You successfully resolved the divide between the engineering team and the product team on which features to prioritize in our last sprint, leading us to ship the product on time.”

-Receiving specific, actionable feedback in our performance reviews is something we would all appreciate.
+Receiving specific, actionable feedback (constructive criticism) in our performance reviews is something we would all appreciate.
 And in the case of women, it may mean that our next promotion depends on it.
 So if you're experiencing vague feedback at work -- know you're not alone, and your expectations are not out of line -- and ask for more specific details!

 How do you bounce back after a bad performance review?